rkuivila/Mellite/site/src/paradox/tut_soundprocesses.md

 @@snip [Snippet1.scala]($sp_tut$/Snippet1.scala) { #snippet1 }

-So the `object Snippet1 extends App` bit should be familiar now&mdash;it means we define an executable program in the body of this object.
-But almost everything else will be new, so let's go through it from top to bottom:
+The `object Snippet1 extends App` bit should be familiar now&mdash;it means we define an executable program in the body of this object.
+But almost everything else will be new, so let's go through it piece by piece:

 ### Importing Symbols

 The first lines are comprised of `import` statements.
 Since values and types reside in packages, they are not automatically visible in a Scala program.
-There are a few exception such as everything that's in the `scala.` and `java.lang.` namespaces, for example we could write `String` although the fully qualified type is `java.lang.String`, and we can write `extends App` instead of `extends scala.App`.
+There are a few exceptions such as everything that's in the `scala.` and `java.lang.` namespaces, for example we can write `String` although the fully qualified type is `java.lang.String`, and we can write `extends App` instead of `extends scala.App`.
 Typically, one imports the types one wishes to use at the top of a source code file, although it is not mandatory.
-At any point we can write the fully qualified name with the packages separated by dots, and there are even some conventions to do so in certain cases to make the intent more clear, for example Scala's standard library contains both immutable and mutable collections, so you could write `immutable.Set` and `mutable.Set` to visually distinguish them at the place where they are used without having to look up which one was imported.
+At any point we can write the fully qualified name with the packages separated by dots, and there are even some conventions to do so in certain cases to make the intent more clear: For example Scala's standard library contains both immutable and mutable collections, so you could write `immutable.Set` and `mutable.Set` to visually distinguish them at the place where they are used without having to look up which one was imported.
 Since immutable is the recommended standard, it boils down to people using `Set` to indicate the immutable set, and `mutable.Set` to flag the use of the mutable variant.
 Actually, the fully qualified name is `scala.collection.mutable.Set`, so for this to work, one still needs an `import scala.collection.mutable`&mdash;that brings the package `mutable` into scope, just as you would bring a class into scope!
 This may be surprising, but you will see that Scala is designed around a principle of regularity, which means that it tries to apply the same principle to all things equally.
-A package is just a symbol as a class is a symbol, so if you can import a class, you should be able to import a package as well.
+A package is just a symbol as much as a class is a symbol, so if you can import a class, you should be able to import a package as well.
 In fact, you can also import values, e.g. `import math.Pi` to use the symbol `Pi`.

 In the same spirit, Scala also tries to avoid arbitrary constraints for where you can write these things.
 Import statements can be written anywhere you like, at any nesting level.
 This is why I could write `import de.sciss.synth._` further down in the code, inside the `SynthGraph { ... }` block.
 It is intuitively clear that the imported symbols are now only visible within this particular block.
-Here the underscore `_` selects all symbols inside the package `synth`, this is a nice and short way of quickly getting hold of all the main types in [ScalaCollider](sciss.github.io/ScalaCollider/), the sound synthesis library used by
+Here the underscore `_` selects all symbols inside the package `synth`.
+This is a nice and short way of quickly getting hold of all the main types in [ScalaCollider](sciss.github.io/ScalaCollider/), the sound synthesis library used by
 SoundProcesses.
 Such "wildcard import" may have the disadvantage of bringing unwanted symbols into scope that could, for example, result in a name clash.
 That's the reason why I prefer here to place that import right where I will make use of it, but it would also have been possible to add it to the top of the file.
-Take a look at the line below, `import ugen._`.
-This could be called a recursive import, perhaps, because `ugen` is a sub-package inside `synth`, so I'm abbreviating `import de.sciss.synth.ugen._` to `import ugen._` because it's less to type, and this is simply possible because the previous line imported everything that's inside `synth`, including the `ugen` sub-package.
+Take a look at the next line, `import ugen._`.
+This could be called a recursive import, perhaps, because `ugen` is a sub-package inside `synth`, so I'm abbreviating `import de.sciss.synth.ugen._` to `import ugen._` because it's less to type, and this is possible because the previous line imported everything that's inside `synth`, including the `ugen` sub-package.

 @@@ note